icecube/pisa/INSTALL.md

 Add this line to your `~/.bashrc` file so you can refer to the `$PISA` variable without doing this everytime.
 PATH_WHERE_PISA_SHOULD_LIVE could for example be the same as PATH_TO_ANACONDA.

-The clone the source code
+Then clone the source code
 ```bash
 mkdir -p $PISA
 git clone https://github.com/icecube/pisa.git $PISA